 Fresh homemade bread tastes best the day it is made.
 After 3 days, it may dry, but it can last for 3 to 5 days with proper storage in a place that protects it from air, mould, and insects.

 Why does store-bought bread last longer?

-Why is it better than bread with preservatives?
+Why is homemade bread better than store-bought bread ?